bsnuag/bladedb/README.md

     1. It uses LSM tree concept for storage.
     2. WAL files are used for atomicity across writes.
 (Gets flushed periodically)
     3. Data is written to SSTable once WAL reaches a threshold or when manual flush is triggered.
+    4. For write it uses buffered files (WAL and SST) and for read it memory maps SST files.
+(Avoids GC overhead)
+Cache:
+    1. BladeDB relies on OS and uses page cache
 - Compaction:
     1. Uses levelled compaction strategy.
     2. At most one compaction per shard.